Human capital

-Human capital is a concept used by social scientists to designate personal attributes considered useful in the production process.
+Human capital or human assets is a concept used by economists to designate personal attributes considered useful in the production process.
 It encompasses employee knowledge, skills, know-how, good health, and education.
 Human capital has a substantial impact on individual earnings.
 Research indicates that human capital investments have high economic returns throughout childhood and young adulthood.

-Companies can invest in human capital, for example, through education and training, enabling improved levels of quality and production.
+Companies can invest in human capital; for example, through education and training, improving levels of quality and production.